toludaree/dezoomcamp-project/README.md

     rm terraform_1.1.7_linux_amd64.zip
     ```
 4. Terraform is already installed.
 Test it with `terraform -v`
 #### Google Application Credentials
 The JSON credentials downloaded is on your local machine.
 We would transfer it to the VM with an `SFTP` client
 1. On your local machine, navigate to the location of the credentials file `${HOME}/.google/google_credentials.json`
-2. Connect to your VM with `sftp` using the host name you created  in your config file
+2. Connect to your VM with **SFTP** using the host name you created  in your config file
     ```bash
     sftp dezp
     ```